ADBond/bga-calypso/README.md

 ### Things to test

-* a little browser compatibility
+* ~~a little browser compatibility~~ just take this as it comes now, after fixing mobile

 ### Meta